İlber Ortaylı

-İlber Ortaylı (/tr/; born 21 May 1947) is a Turkish historian and professor of history of Crimean Tatar origin at the MEF University, Galatasaray University in Istanbul and at Bilkent University in Ankara.
-In 2005, he was appointed as the director of the Topkapı Museum in Istanbul, until he retired in 2012.
+İlber Ortaylı (/tr/; 21 May 1947 – 13 March 2026) was a Turkish historian and professor of history of Crimean Tatar origin at the Galatasaray University in Istanbul and at Ankara University and Bilkent University in Ankara.
+In 2005, he was appointed the director of the Topkapı Museum in Istanbul, until he retired in 2012.

-Biography

-Family and personal life
+Considered one of the most prominent historians in Turkey, Ortaylı has influenced both academic scholarship and public understanding of history through his research, widely read popular history books, and television programs.

+Early life and education

-He was born on 21 May 1947 in a refugee camp in Bregenz, Austria where his parents, Crimean Tatars, had fled to avoid Joseph Stalin's persecution.
-His family immigrated to Turkey when he was 2 years old.
-Ortaylı is maternally a descendant of Crimean Tatar Mirza nobility.
+Ortaylı was born on 21 May 1947 in a refugee camp in Bregenz, Austria, where his Crimean Tatar parents, Kemal and Şefika (1918–2020), had fled to avoid Joseph Stalin's deportation of the Crimean Tatars.
+His family immigrated to Turkey when he was two years old.
+His father worked as an aircraft engineer and participated in some translation projects on Crimean history.
+His mother, a descendant of Crimean Tatar Mirza nobility, served long years as a lecturer of Russian language and Literature in the Faculty of Language, History and Geography at Ankara University.
+He had boy-girl twin siblings, Enver and Emeldar, and another sister, Nuriye.

-He grew up trilingual, learning German from his father and Russian from his mother.
-As a polyglot historian he is proficient in Turkish, Italian, English, French, Arabic, Persian, Ottoman Turkish, Russian and Latin.
-His published articles are mainly in Turkish, German and French and a variety of them are translated into English.